 Harley-Davidson has manufactured motorcycles at the Facility since 1973.
 Previous owners include the United States Department of the Navy, which operated an ordnance plant on the property (often referred to as the "Former York Naval Ordnance Plant").
 Reportedly, the Former York Naval Ordnance Plant manufactured non-explosive ordnance items, such as guns and gun mounts.

 Primary contaminants include trichloroethene, tetrachloroethene, trichloroethane, and chromium.
 Exposure routes to contamination from the Facility include groundwater infiltration into surface water via Codorus Creek and the intrusion of vapors into buildings from groundwater beneath and adjacent to the Facility.
 The groundwater-to-surface water pathway is being evaluated to determine if contamination reaching the creek is above levels of ecological concern.
-The vapor intrusion pathway has been assessed in the northeast and southeast property boundaries and been either mitigated or found to be below levels of concern.
+The vapor intrusion pathway is being reassessed in the southeastern property boundary area to determine whether this exposure pathway is complete.
 Although surface and subsurface soil is contaminated in several areas of the Facility, exposure to these areas is not considered of sufficient duration or probability (i.e. soils are covered with pavement) to constitute a significant pathway of concern.

 It is anticipated that institutional controls will be required as part of the remedy to ensure that groundwater is not used for potable purposes in the vicinity of the Facility and that Facility property remains nonresidential